 Several characters that Jevrem meets during his road-trip have a fairy-tale quality to them.
 They seem to understand and accept him, and are generous and kind in offering him certain life truths to consider.
 Do you think such characters actually exist?

 These characters just appeared when I was writing the road-trip section of the book.
 I didn’t premeditate them.
-Jevrem is hitch-hiking so he climbs into cars and up into cabs and there they are waiting to interact with him.
-But Jevrem is so eminently teachable/suggestible in his being lost and trying to find his ground that it would be hard to contrive a character that would have no significant impact on him.
-I do think these characters exist everywhere in life if we open ourselves to them – that is, if we’re out of our comfort-zone and no longer surrounded by our own people.
-And if we’re in urgent need of guidance, are searching for something, we find what we’re looking for in total strangers, no matter what they say.
-Everything and everyone we encounter feels important, like a sign.
+Jevrem is hitch-hiking, so he climbs into cars and up into cabs and there they are, waiting to interact with him.
+Jevrem is so eminently teachable/suggestible in his vulnerability and existential aloneness that it would be hard to contrive a character who would have no impact on him.
+I do think these wise characters exist everywhere if we’re looking for them.
+A person in urgent need of guidance, searching for meaning or wisdom, can find what they’re looking for in total strangers, no matter what these strangers say.
+Everything and everyone they encounter feels important, like a sign.
 It’s their deep yearning that can turn ordinary life into fairy-tale-like encounters.